badalm111/badalm111/README.md

-- 👋 Hi, I’m @badalm111
+- 👋 Hi, I’m @Badalsingh
-- 👀 I’m interested in cyber security
 - 🌱 I’m currently learning github
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me ??